ALMiG-Kompressoren-GmbH/tailcloakify-email/README.md

 ## Customizing the Theme

 Tailcloakify provides several ways of customizing your theme without the need to rebuild the theme while using the prebundled JAR file.
-You can eigher use environment variables, the keycloak localization system or deploy your custom theme extending Tailcloakify.
+You can either use environment variables, the keycloak localization system or deploy your custom theme extending Tailcloakify.

 ## Environment variables